Spouse Visa UK

 Once granted, the spouse visa permits the civil partner to immigrate to the UK to live, work or study freely so long as they continue to meet the spouse visa requirements.

-The spouse visa is open to a civil partner of a UK citizen or someone with Indefinite Leave to Remain from any non-UK country, including Ireland.
-If you are applying for this visa, you (the applicant) and your spouse (the sponsor) must meet the following requirement.
+The spouse visa is open to a civil partner of a UK citizen or someone with Indefinite Leave to Remain.
+If you are applying for spouse visa, you (the applicant) and your spouse (the sponsor) must meet the following requirements.

-• Your marriage must be genuine, with proof recognized by the UK government
+- Your marriage must be genuine, with proof recognised by the UK government

-• Your partner must prove that they have adequate accommodation to house you and any other dependents.
+- Your partner must prove that they have adequate accommodation to house you

 Once you meet these requirements, then you can start the spouse visa application.
 A Proposed civil partner of a British citizen is not eligible for the spouse visa.
-Rather they would need to apply for the unmarried partner visa known as a fiance visa.
+They would need to apply for the unmarried partner visa or a fiancé visa.

 The spouse visa is granted to couples in genuine harmonious relationships who intend to live in the UK together.
 You can show this through any of the following;

-1. The first step is to fill out the form VAF4A (Enter as an adult-dependent family member) online.
-You can access this form through the UK online application system
+- The first step is to fill out the form online.
+You can access the form through the UK online application system.

 Supporting Documents for the UK Spouse Visa